 Later, in my twenties, I was instructed on the benefits of Cat’s Claw, Sarsaparilla and Dragons Blood by an Ecuadorian shaman before flying to Southeast Asia.
 I faithfully followed his daily prescription for three months and never got sick (a rare feat for westerners traveling East).

-These and other early encounters inspired my fascination with plant medicine and nutritional health, an ever-evolving frontier where old wisdom and new science have incredible potential to enhance our wellbeing.
+These and other early encounters inspired my fascination with plant medicine and nutritional health, an ever-evolving frontier where old wisdom and new science have incredible potential to enhance our wellbeing, especially while on the go.

 Local Time formulas are informed by my profession as a holistic nutritionist.
 Just as my insatiable love of travel was seeded at an early age, so was my dismay at how the environments, practices and products related to flying conspired to sabotage my health.
 Logging countless hours in airports, runways and flights, I became obsessed with finding ways to beat jet lag, combat radiation and boost immunity and gut health.
 Weaving ancient plant medicine remedies with modern nutritional practices, I began trying micronutrient blends and measuring with exacting focus what worked best for my body.